aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-group-definition/_index.md

 A: Visit the [Aspose.Tasks for Java documentation](https://reference.aspose.com/tasks/java/) for full API references and the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community help.

 ## Conclusion
-In this tutorial we walked through how to **read group definition** data from a Microsoft Project file using Aspose.Tasks for Java.
+In this tutorial we walked through **how to read group** definition data from a Microsoft Project file using Aspose.Tasks for Java.
 By following the steps above you can extract group names, criteria, formatting, and parent‑group relationships, empowering you to build custom reports, migrate settings, or automate validation logic in your Java applications.

 ---

-**Last Updated:** 2025-12-11
+**Last Updated:** 2026-02-18
 **Tested With:** Aspose.Tasks for Java 24.12
 **Author:** Aspose